 And now he's focused in on the abuse of power, the corruption, the biggest in the history of the country.

-The abuse of our the powerful tools of intelligence turned on the American people, weaponized against the American people.
+The abuse of the powerful tools of intelligence turned on the American people, weaponized against the American people.

 And then, of course, weaponized against one political campaign.

-And Durham now, if he is collaborating with Michael Horowitz, Horowitz, he's got to be close to done if it's not done already.
+And Durham, now, if he is collaborating with Michael Horowitz, Horowitz, he's got to be close to done if it's not done already.

-And it's but he's been doing this for weeks, possibly even months.
+But he's been doing this for weeks, possibly even months.

-And you got to know that all of these people are getting nervous.
+Now, you got to know that all of these people are getting nervous.

-People like Comey and people like McCabe and people like, you know, Baker, although he wanted to indict Hillary, the poor guy.
+People like Comey and people like McCabe and people like, you know, Baker, although he wanted to indict Hillary, the poor guy, he should have just stuck to his guns.

 And it's, you know, how far deep into the Obama White House does this go?